 Insurance license tests are intentionally difficult, but not impossible by any means.
 You should study to the point of comfortability with the information before you attempt the test.
 Failing the exam isn’t the end of the world, but keep in mind that you will need to pay the fee each time you attempt the test.

-Note:StateRequirement recommends that you study for one exam at a time, then after passing, starting on your next line.
+Tip:StateRequirement recommends that you study for one exam at a time, then after passing, starting on your next line.
 The exams are difficult enough on their own without confusing information from one line to another.
 Check out our review of the Kaplan Insurance Course.

 You may register to take your exams and find more information on the Alabama Department of Insurance website.

+Step 4.
 Fingerprinting And Background Check

 Your fingerprint results only remain in the state system for thirty (30) days.
 If you wait longer than this to apply for your license, you will need to re-fingerprint and pay the fee again.
 Apply for your license within thirty (30) days of having fingerprints taken!